danbev/learning-ai/notes/llama.md

         // the number of sequence id's of this batch entry. batch.n_seq_id[i] = 1;
         batch.seq_id[i][0] = 0;  // the sequence id
-        // Determins if the logits for this token should be generated or not. batch.logits[i] = false;
+        // Determines if the logits for this token should be generated or not. batch.logits[i] = false;
         // Increment the number of tokens in the batch. batch.n_tokens++;